Chvoong24/Cinder/README.md

 ### Remove extraneous print statements when finished debugging

 ### Branching
-When branching, use short but descriptive noming clature, use snake_case for naming.
+When branching, use short but descriptive noming clature, use snake_case for naming files and branches.
 Always branch when making new features, work on small features.

 #### Example